-NOTE 13 EMPLOYEE RETENTION CREDIT
+NOTE 14 EMPLOYEE RETENTION CREDIT

-During the year, the entity claimed the Employee Retention Credit (ERC) for the second, third and fourth quarters of 2020 and the first, second, and third quarters of 2021.
+During the year ended December 31, 2023, the entity claimed the Employee Retention Credit (ERC) for the second, third and fourth quarters of 2020 and the first, second, and third quarters of 2021.
 The ERC is a refundable payroll tax credit, provided under the CARES Act of 2020, and amended by the Relief Act of 2021, the American Rescue Plan Act of 2021, and the Infrastructure Investment and Jobs Act.
 The purpose of the ERC is to encourage employers to keep employees on their payroll.
 In order to be eligible for the ERC, the entity must satisfy certain conditions under the law.
 Therefore, the entity has classified this ERC as a conditional contribution for accounting purposes in accordance with ASC 958-605.

-The entity has determined that it has satisfied all of the conditions to be eligible for the ERC as of December 31, 2023, and therefore, recognized \$482,271 of Employee Retention Credit revenue in the statements of activities.
-The credit is also shown as a receivable as of December 31, 2023, as the entity had not yet received payment.
+The entity has determined that it has satisfied all of the conditions to be eligible for the ERC as of December 31, 2023, and therefore, recognized \$482,271 of Employee Retention Credit revenue in the statements of activities in 2023.
+During 2024, \$-0- was recognized as Employee Retention Credit revenue in the statement of activities.
+The credit is also shown as a receivable as of December 31, 2024 and 2023, as the Organization had not yet received payment.